Washington state's first legal marijuana license is going to a guy named Green.

 Most Read Stories

 Dawdy said Green won’t be giving interviews until after the license is issued.
-The license will initially allow him to grow and process 21,000 square feet of cannabis at a location in Spokane.
+The license will initially allow him to grow and process 21,000 square feet of cannabis.

 “He plays by the rules, and that’s the kind of people the Liquor Control Board wants to license,” Dawdy said.